SeanKilleen/seankilleen.github.io/hire/index.md

 * [Microsoft MVP in Developer Technologies](https://mvp.microsoft.com/en-us/PublicProfile/5003676?fullName=Sean%20James%20Killeen) (~100 in this category in the US at last count)
 * 15+ years developing software in the .NET ecosystem
-* Passionate OSS contributor, deeply invested in the success of .NET open source
+* Deeply invested in .NET community and supporting OSS
 * Led the modernization of a system that industry analysts called more complex than the moon landing
 * Polyglot developer beyond .NET -- comfortable with Javascript (prefer TypeScript), Ruby, Python, and others
 * 5+ years leading teams of between 5-20 individuals
 * Previously certified instructor for ScrumAlliance (CSD) and ICAgile (ICP-TST, ICP-ATA) multi-day courses
 * Lead of the [NUnit Documentation project](https://github.com/nunit/docs) and avid open-source contributor
-* National speaker
+* National and Meetup speaker; organizer of [.NET DC](https://meetup.com/dotnetdc/)
 * A history of substantial impact

 ## Outcomes I Provide